kodosa7/partyleben/README.md

 compomachine (B) monitor screen to the crowd!

 ## installation
-Just run the PARTYLEBEN!0.3 from the D64 disk image
+Just run the PARTYLEBEN* from the D64 disk image.

 ## usage
 The program is used for a single compo, like the music compo for example.